 The shattered remains just above the railroad overpass.
 In the upper right is the Trunnell Hotel where many of the injured were taken.
-Today the hotel is the home of law offices, and sits just across the street from this building.
+Today the hotel is the home of law offices, and sits just across the street from the Ridgway Library.

 What is left of one of the passenger cars.

 The same car with debris scattered around it.